Achievable logoAchievable logo

 a) Approximate T′(15).
 Include units.

-T′(15) represents the rate of change of the temperature at t=15 minutes and can be approximated with a difference quotient of the surrounding values.
-Since t=15 is also in the table, there are 3 ways to do this:
+T′(15) is the instantaneous rate of change of temperature at t=15 minutes.
+We can approximate it using a difference quotient based on nearby table values.
+Since t=15 is in the table, there are three common choices:

-Any would be fine to approximate T′(15) as long as you show your work.
-Using the first difference quotient,
+Any of these can be used as long as you show your work.
+Using the first (a symmetric difference around t=15):

 20−10T(20)−T(10)